benOhara-2705/BnB-Tech/README.md

+# BnB-Tech
-Agile Project # BnB-Tech, Brent C Forge and Ben Ohara
+This project was created by Brent C Forge and Ben 0'Hara for the process of creating a website using Agile.